orbitmines/archive/projects/PENDING (2027?+); Operation System.md

-Once the project is mature enough and it has some better understanding of firmware/hardware complexities, it will be able to turn its eye to operating systems and become a replacement for existing
+Once the project is mature enough and it has some better understanding of firmware/hardware complexities, it will be able to turn its eye to operating systems and become a replacement for existing solutions.
+In such a way that there will be no boundary between the game and the operating system.

+Similarly,

 ---